eeshvardasikcm/eeshvardasikcm/README.md

 ## New with eeshvardasikcm Github

-Ububtu is going to be necessary to install on my local pc for me to be able to work on open source C++ repositories.
+Ubuntu is going to be necessary to install on my local pc for me to be able to work on open source C++ repositories.
 I have a strategy or two to try for installing Ubuntu on my Windows machine without any changes to hardware or boot.